ioos/bio_data_guide/README.md

 # Darwin Core Guide
-:notebook: This repository contains living documentation to help those just getting started with biological data or those looking to learn and contribute to IOOS's best practices for biological data.
+:notebook: This repository contains living documentation for anyone working with taxonomic data or looking to learn and contribute to IOOS's best practices for biological data.

 ## :question: Have Questions? :question:
 * See the "issues" tab above to ask questions or discuss with the IOOS biodata community.